nithishdivakar/nithishdivakar.github.io/_posts/2018-03-28-softmax_classifier.md

 LDA model gave us 37.85% accuracy on Cifar 10 dataset.
 The softmax classifier is giving us 38% accuracy.
-It appears to be a close tie between both the models, but one important distinction is that LDA distinctly modelled the data as gaussian while we made no such assumption while designing the softmax classifier.
+It appears to be a close tie between both the models, but one important distinction is that LDA distinctly modeled the data as gaussian while we made no such assumption while designing the softmax classifier.

 Our simple linear classifier appear useless when compared to bigger and complex models(CNNs) that achieves near perfect accuracy on cifar 10.
 But there is some values in learning these simple ones first.
-They do teach some very valuable lessons about data modelling.
-They are also very good to test implementing optimiser algorithms like SGD we have implemented for this post.
+They do teach some very valuable lessons about data modeling.
+They are also very good to test implementing optimizer algorithms like SGD we have implemented for this post.
 Do test them out on some other problems.

 Code